lanhzwind/svSolver-on-Clusters/README.md

 EXCLUDE_ALL_BUT_THREEDSOLVER = 1
 # Don't use VTK
 FLOWSOLVER_VERSION_USE_VTK_ACTIVATE = 0
-# Don't use defautl setttings for mpi
+# Don't use defautl settings for mpi
 MAKE_WITH_MPI = 0
 # Give a name for the mpi you use
 MPI_NAME=openmpi